benomahony/52sidehustles/docs/sidehustles/week01.md

 ```

-Voilla!
+Voila!
 A much tighter iteration cycle out of the box!
 Similar to my experience in `mkdocs` using `mkdocs serve`

 ![PDF Dev Workflow](/assets/pdf_dev_workflow.png)
 I quickly got the formatting to where I wanted and uploaded the pdf to gelato.com, selecting the A3 matte poster so it can be written on.